It's your history - don't just learn it, LIVE it!

 There are pros and cons to guns made in India.
 There is a town in the Western part of the country that is packed full of gunmaking shops, some good and some bad.
 Through trial and error we have found a few companies who are willing to work with us to produce reproduction flintlocks that fit the time periods we reenact here.

 I'll admit that I have seen Indian built guns that are pretty much junk, but I don't sell them.
-Please don't confuse these with guns that are available from movie prop companies.
+Please don't confuse these with guns that are available from Canadian movie prop companies.
 While we have provided flintlocks to several prop houses, we have no fantasies about being in the movie business and therefore have different priorities.
 Our goal is to provide historically accurate weapons and gear to the living history community.

 These guns are on static display in several museums around the US, used by the National Park Service in interpretive programs, and are used by yet other museums for musket firing demonstrations daily.